TeamIngrid/ProjectMem/docs/examples/house.md

 # House

-You have a house, and it requires some minimum level of maintenance.
-Every few month air filter needs to be replaced.
-Do you need to inspect smoke and fire detectors once per year?
-Every 12 years or so water tank needs to be replaced and perhaps every 15-20 years shingles on the roof should be replaced.
-No one enjoys waking up one morning without hot water or water dripping from a top.
-So lets create a house item and set few actions to it.
+Owning a home means keeping up with a basic level of maintenance.
+Every few months, the air filter needs to be replaced.
+Once a year, check your smoke and carbon-monoxide detectors.
+About every 12 years, plan to replace the water heater, and every 15–20 years, the roof shingles may need attention.
+No one enjoys waking up to a cold shower or discovering water dripping from the ceiling.
+So let’s create a “House” item and assign a few actions to it to stay ahead of these tasks.

 Navigate to [memseer.com](https://memseer.com){:target="_blank"}